Geraldo-the-Robot/Current-Geraldo-the-Robot/README.md

-# Current-Geraldo-the-Robot
+# Geraldo the Bot
-This is the current Geraldo.
+Our favorite little robot.